PK-LTC/Lace-Lane/ReadMe.md

 # Lace Lane

-This project is a website created using HTML and CSS that showcases what we've learned so far.
-The website is a online stores for sneakers that provide Home page and Cart page for users.
+This project is a website created using HTML, CSS and JavaScript that showcases what we've learned so far.
+The website is a online stores for sneakers that features a Home page and Cart page for users.

 ## Team Members

 - Kun
+- Klaus
 - Prakash
-- Klaus

 ## Project Overview

-This project is a simple website built using HTML and CSS.
+This project is a simple website built using HTML, CSS and JavaScript.
 It includes:

-- Two pages: Home page and Cart page.
+- Two web pages: Home page and Cart page.
 - Header and Footer: the two pages share the same header and footer.
 - Home Page Banner
 - Store that has 6 items
-- Cart with 3 items, and it has Add and Remove function
+- Cart with add and remove functionality
 - Summary with the total price etc

 ## Features